lexibank/rutulbasiclexicon/README.md

-# CLDF dataset derived from Alekseeva's's "Atlas of Rutul Dailects" from 2025
+# CLDF dataset derived from Alekseeva et al's "Atlas of Rutul Dailects" from 2025

 ## How to cite